Connor D'Netto : Associate Artist

-Throughout his works, Connor balances driving rhythmic elements, heartfelt lyrical expression drawn from his extensive performance experience as a classically trained singer, a lushly textural approach to orchestration, combined with the delicate incorporation of electronic music elements.
-Connor's music has been commissioned across Australia and abroad, including from ensembles such the Melbourne Symphony Orchestra, the Australian String Quartet, New York based groups including Bang On A Can, Chromic Duo and panSonus, and performers such as Katie Noonan, Karin Schaupp and Claire Edwardes.
+Balancing driving rhythmic elements, heartfelt lyrical expression drawn from his experience as a classically trained singer, a lushly textural approach to orchestration, and the delicate incorporation of electronic music elements, Connor's work is a constant attempt to bring together sprawling artistic interests, and in doing so, create connections across audiences and communities.
+Connor's music has been commissioned across Australia and abroad, including by ensembles such the Sydney Symphony Orchestra, the Australian String Quartet, New York based groups including Bang On A Can and Chromic Duo, and performers such as Katie Noonan, Karin Schaupp and Claire Edwardes.

+In 2021 Connor was the recipient of the APRA AMCOS Professional Development Award in the Classical/Experimental category.
+Early in the year The Australian listed Connor as one of their "21 Hottest Creative Artists of 2021".
 In 2019, Connor was the Composer-In-Residence of the 2019 Australian Festival of Chamber Music, the youngest in the Festival's history.
-Under the direction of acclaimed pianist and Artistic Director Kathryn Stott, the Festival featured five of Connor's works, including the world-premiere of his String Quartet No. 3 by Goldner String Quartet, which was co-commissioned by the Festival.
 Connor has also held residencies and fellowships with the prolific New York new-music collective Bang On A Can in 2017, with his music featured at their annual Summer Music Festival at MASS MoCA, and with the Melbourne Symphony Orchestra in 2016.

 In 2015, Connor was named winner of Chamber Music Australia's Australian New Works Award, with his winning work, String Quartet No. 2, becoming the set work in the 7th Melbourne International Chamber Music Competition at the Melbourne Recital Centre.
 He has also been awarded an APRA Art Music Fund Award 2018, the Brisbane City Council's Lord Mayor's Young and Emerging Artists Fellowship 2018, a Brisbane Arts and Cultural Innovation Award 2017, the Percy Brier Memorial Composition Prize 2016, and the Donald Tugby Musicology Prize and Scholarship 2015.